arunbaby0/arunbaby.com/_ai_agents/0035-structured-output-patterns.md

 ## 1. Introduction: The “AI Contract”

 ### 1.1 The History of the AI Contract
 In the early days of LLMs (2020-2022), developers spent 80% of their time writing "Garbage Disposal" code—complex regex functions designed to clean up the conversation.
 You would ask for a list of fruits and get: *"Sure, I love fruits!
 Here they are: 1.
 Apple, 2.
 Banana... hope this helps!"*.
 This was the "Dark Ages" of agentic engineering.
-Today, we handle this through **Hard Constraints**.
+Today we handle this through **Hard Constraints**.

 ### 1.2 The Precision/Creativity Trade-off
 There is a fundamental tension in LLMs.
 The more you force them to follow a structure (Precision), the less "Creative" they become.
 For an agent checking a bank balance, you want 100.0% precision and 0.0% creativity.
 Structured output is the dial you use to turn down the model's "hallucination engine" and turn up its "logic engine."